glasnt/blog/_posts/2019-07-11-query-strings-are-underdefined.md

 Because it's time series data, there's always a shared y-axis: time.

-From there, I could add neat [d3](https://d3js.org/) elements to allow me to zoom into sections of time, nice bootstrap widgets to help me select the timeframe, and neat splines for separating different metrics across the left-hand and right-hand x-axis.
+From there, I could add neat [d3](https://d3js.org/) elements to allow me to zoom into sections of time, nice bootstrap widgets to help me select the timeframe, and fancy splines for separating different metrics across the left-hand and right-hand x-axis.

 ## What I wanted to do